MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. Open Internet Explorer and select **Tools** > **Internet Options** > **Advanced** tab.
 1. Under **Security**, select **Don't prompt for Client Certificate selection when only one certificate exists** > Select **Apply** > **OK**.
-1. Restart your browser and verify that you can access the app without the additional prompts.
+1. Restart your browser and verify that you can access the app without the extra prompts.

 **In Microsoft Edge / Edge Chromium**:

-1. Open search from the taskbar and search for "Internet Options".
+1. Open search from the taskbar and search for *Internet Options*.
 1. Select **Internet Options** > **Security** > **Local intranet** > **Custom level**.
 1. Under **Miscellaneous** > **Don't prompt for Client Certificate selection when only one certificate exists**, select **Disable**.
-1. Click **OK** > **Apply** > **OK**.
+1. Select **OK** > **Apply** > **OK**.
-1. Restart your browser and verify that you can access the app without the additional prompts.
+1. Restart your browser and verify that you can access the app without the extra prompts.

 <a name="device-identification-additional-considerations"></a>

-### Additional considerations for device identification
+### Extra considerations for device identification

-While troubleshooting device identification, note that you can require certificate revocation for Client Certificates.
+While troubleshooting device identification, you can require certificate revocation for Client Certificates.

-Certificates that have been revoked by the CA no longer be trusted.
-Selecting this option will require all certificates to pass the CRL protocol.
-If your client certificate doesn't contain a CRL endpoint, you won't be able to connect from the managed device.
+Certificates that are revoked by the CA are no longer trusted.
+Selecting this option requires all certificates to pass the CRL protocol.
+If your client certificate doesn't contain a CRL endpoint, you can't connect from the managed device.

 ## Issues when onboarding an app